Donation box rules could make good actors pay for bad | CBC News

 The new bylaw would also limit the city facilities that host the boxes and require the bin operators to provide annual data on how much material is collected, how it's used and how much is sent overseas.

-The issues related to the clothing donation bins have been manifold, including some operated by groups without any ties to charities, others blocking traffic, and many more becoming ensconced in trash — an issue staff say grew throughout the pandemic.
+The issues related to the clothing donation bins have been plentiful, including some operated by groups without any ties to charities, others blocking traffic and many more becoming ensconced in trash — an issue staff say grew throughout the pandemic.

 Outside Ottawa, there have even been deaths associated with these containers from people crawling into the bins to stay warm and becoming trapped.